opensearch-project/documentation-website/_search-plugins/knn/filter-search-knn.md

 ### Step 1: Create a new index

 Before you can run a k-NN search with a filter, you need to create an index with a `knn_vector` field.
-For this field, you need to specify `lucene` as the engine and `hnsw` as the `method` in the mapping.
+For this field, you need to specify `lucene` or `faiss` as the engine and `hnsw` as the `method` in the mapping.

 The following request creates a new index called `hotels-index` with a `knn-filter` field called `location`: